 Find the ‘Best‘ Feature to choose at any point in the identification.
 If you can’t answer the recommended ‘Best’ Feature, click again to find the next ‘Best’ Feature to answer.
 Using the Best option is the fastest way through the key to arrive at an identification.
 The ‘Best’ feature is recalculated after each choice you make.

-Remove any Features and/or States that no longer have an impact on the Entities Remaining list.
-For example, the remaining Entities may all be scored the same for a give Feature.
-Choosing from this Feature wouldn’t differentiate between the Entities.
+Removes any Features and/or States that no longer have an impact on the Entities Remaining list.
+For example, the remaining Entities may all be scored the same for a given Feature.
+Choosing States from this Feature wouldn’t differentiate between the Entities.
 Pruning redundant Features optimises your use of the key.
 See the Prune Redundants help topic for more information.

 Compare the differences between remaining Entities.
 The Differences function will help you determine an identification between closely related Entities.